rapPayne/angular_in_3_weeks/labs/3.4 Pipes/README.md

     pickedUp: 'On its way!',
     delivered: 'Guest has their order',
     problem: 'Problem with the order',
-    completed: 'Paid for.
+    complete: 'Paid for.
 The order is closed.'
   };
   transform(value: string, ...args: unknown[]): string {
     return this.translations[value];